FairlyTales/Webp_to_Png_Converter/README.md

 # Webp to png converter

-Small scipt for converting webp images to png.
+Small script for converting webp images to png.

 ## How to use